By David Hudnall, DMD

 Dental Implant Healing Process

 Let’s talk about the typical dental implant healing stages for most patients who undergo dental implant placement and what they might expect to experience.
+That way, you can better prepare your patients so they can understand while reducing the number of questions and telephone calls you receive from panicked patients after treatment.

 Minor discomfort, slight swelling, and bruising are all normal symptoms to expect after any surgical procedure.
 Since dental implant surgery is an invasive procedure that involves placing a foreign object into the body, clinicians depend upon the body’s natural defense system to heal itself for a successful surgical outcome.
 Since many patients have less than ideal hygiene, it is often a good idea to help that process along by prescribing antibiotics to minimize swelling and prevent bacteria from interfering with the healing process.
 Depending upon the complexity of the surgery, the patient’s general health, and overall pain tolerance, a pain reliever may be prescribed for a few days to manage any post-operative discomfort.